5-MeO-AMT: Use and effects

-Dangers
+Shulgin has described the effects of 5-MeO-AMT in TiHKAL.

+Overdose

 If misrepresented as LSD, 5-MeO-AMT can be extremely dangerous; users may take a number of "hits" of 5-MeO-AMT, assuming that it is LSD.
 Unlike LSD, which is very safe in overdose, 5-MeO-AMT can be very harmful or fatal.
 Particularly sensitive individuals can experience symptoms of overdose at dosages in the normal (for most users) range — as low as 20 mg.
 This has led to at least a few hospitalizations and possibly more than one death.
 It is likely that the overdose potential of the compound is due to its sympathomimetic effects, as the side effects noted in overdose cases include cardiac arrhythmia and seizure.
 It also seems that oral consumption is safer than insufflation.

 Gloria Discerni, 18, died after overdosing on a drug initially believed to be LSD.
 Authorities learned months later that the drug wasn't LSD but a "designer drug" identified as 5-MeO-AMT.